6 Best Chicken Coop Heaters – Don’t Fear Winter Any Longer

 More features: 10-foot power cable, main transformer included, holding up to 20 chicks

-Our Best Value item’s the Brinsea EcoGlow Brooder for Chicks or Ducklings.
-Perfect for newly hatched birds, this chicken coop heater is artificially radiant-heated underneath to ensure equal temperature and minimizing power consumption.
+The Brinsea EcoGlow Brooder for Chicks or Ducklings is perfect for newly hatched birds.
+This chicken coop heater is artificially radiant-heated underneath to ensure equal temperature and minimizing power consumption.
 With three adjustable brooder panel height settings you can accommodate various chick sizes.
 Holding up to 20 chicks, the adjustable legs for varied height are an added feature.

 Encouraging contact brooding, this heater enables chicks to safely touch the underneath of the radiant heat source, imitating the natural way of nestling beside their mother hen’s belly.
 To brood large groups of chicks simultaneously, you can safely place up to four units side by side in the same coop.